AlexBugsHunter/QA-Portfolio/Projects/HiringRoom/US 01| TS 01 Successfully submitting an application|/US 01 | TS 01 | TC 02 - Validate error messages for invalid data in section 2.md

 2. The user completes the email field with a invalid email address (e.g., PepaF.com)
 3. The user completes the document field with alphabetic characters (e.g., ABCDE )
 4. The user completes the telephone field with alphabetic characters(e.g., ABCDE)
-5. The user completes the telephone field with fewer characters than necessary (e.g., 123)
+5. The user completes the telephone field with fewer numeric characters than required (9 to 10 digits) (e.g., 123)

 ### EXPECTED RESULTS ###
-1. Error messages are displayed above name fields for invalid characters      **✓**
+1. Error messages are displayed below the name fields for invalid characters      **✓**
-2. Error messages are displayed above email field for invalid email address    **✓**
+2. Error messages are displayed below the email field for invalid email address    **✓**
-3. Error messages are displayed above document field for invalid characters    **✓**
+3. Error messages are displayed below the document field for invalid characters    **✓**
-4. Error messages are displayed above telephone field for invalid characters   **✓**
+4. Error messages are displayed below the telephone field for invalid characters   **✓**
-5. Error messages are displayed above telephone field for invalid phone number **✓**
+5. Error messages are displayed below the telephone field indicating that the number of digits is insufficient **✓**

 ## Status: FAILED ✘ ##